Going to Australia is a one way ticket into a subtropical climate. We’re talking sea, sun, and grog – and this isn’t more true than in Brisbane.

 The all-star team at Ghanem Group, who brought us the acclaimed Donna Chang, Blackbird, and Boom Boom Room, have brought us this amazing rooftop bar sat atop the Hotel X.

 Any expat from Europe will love the Mediterranean looks of this bar.

 From the wisterias to the sangria, this is a great spot for the Europhile.
 With arguably the best view of the Story Bridge, you can escape the city hustle of Brisbane and ascend into a Mediterranean paradise.

 Does the talk of the Med make you think of Italian food?
 See our top Italian Restaurants in Brisbane.

 This rooftop bar has essentially everything you could want in terms of entertainment.

-Another favorite within the valley is this intoxicating rooftop bar that is something from a fairytale.
-As you ascend the staircase you will enter a haven of fantasy that is inspired by the Chinese tale of ‘Moon Rabbit’.
+Another favourite within the ‘Valley is this intoxicating rooftop bar that is like something from a fairytale.
+As you ascend the staircase you will enter a haven of fantasy that is inspired by the Chinese tale of ‘the Moon Rabbit’.

-From 30 storeys high you can see some amazing views of the Brisbane City Botanical Gardens as well as Brisbane River.
-This is a delightful place to enjoy some drinks and European vibes.
+From this high up, you can see some amazing views of the Brisbane City Botanical Gardens, as well as the Brisbane River.

 This is an iconic pub that was built back in 1863 and carries with it much of Australia’s British history.